MrAlias/upkeep/README.md

 ## Limitations

-This module is only compatible with RedHat and Debian based systems.
+This module cuttently only supports RedHat and Debian based systems using `yum` and `aptitude` package managers.

+The module is built with the intent to support other operating systems with a bit of customization.
+This likely means that you will have to provide update commands and possibly a place to store state files.

+*Caveat Emptor'*: this module has only been tested on the mentioned supported systems.

 ## Development

 This module is open to collaboration and feedback.

+Guide lines for both:

+* Keep it clean
+* Keep it concise
+* Have an open mind